scmschmidt/trento_checks_for_supportconfig/README.md

 ### Removing and Updating

-To remove the containers call `docker-compose -f docker-compose.checks.yaml down` in the project directory.
+To remove the containers, call `docker-compose -f docker-compose.checks.yaml down` in the project directory.

-When updating, remove the containers and also delete the images, pull the git repo and call `docker-compose` again:
+When updating, remove the containers and also delete the images and volumes, pull the git repo and call `docker-compose` again:

 ```
 > docker-compose -f docker-compose.checks.yaml down